top of page

 This structure makes it simple to plan for and measure growth.
 Capacity is increased by adding a cell — we intend to add one more by September 2018.
 Capability is improved by shortening the duration of each project — from 12 to 10 weeks — or by completing more complex projects within 12 weeks.

 Translated into numbers, 3 cells, each converting a design into a solution in 10 weeks, with 3 projects running in tandem, equals a capacity of 3 x (52/10) x 3, or ~45 projects each year.
-This is what one organization of less than 40 people can be capable of, within 4 years of inception.
+This is what one organization of less than 40 people can be capable of.

 A key feature of a cell is its self-sufficiency — much like its biological counterpart.
 Each design cell will generate enough income to cover its costs while contributing to the organization’s reserves.
 This self-sufficiency brings with it autonomy — different cells have the freedom to adopt different business models, evolve different cost structures, and address different domains of operation.
 They can choose to serve client with similar needs, or design solutions with similar features.